-Education Team Leader Training
+IEP Team Leader Training

 Home E Consulting E Special Education E Education Team Leader Training

 We know that equipping team leaders with the knowledge, confidence, and perspective to create positive systems change on behalf of students can leapfrog significant improvements in delivering special education services and build future leadership capacity.
+Training is designed to provide participants with courses and technical assistance that foster their ability to lead Individualized Education Plan (IEP) teams in the development of educational plans that reflect the individual needs of students.

 young student meeting with two caring adults